-Architecture MPS; Ravensbourne; Woodbury University London: 01-03 April, 2014 LOOKING UP WHILE LOOKING DOWN: MOBILE TECHNOLOGIES AS AN ESSENTIAL INTERFACE TO THE GEOGRAPHY OF OUR CITY.
-NATALIE ROWLAND UNIVERSITY OF CHICHESTER INTRODUCTION This paper examines the relationships between mobile technologies and a city environment.
+This chapter examines the relationships between mobile technologies and the city environment, with reflection upon my work and experiences in the field of digital choreography.
 A mediated approach to architecture and planning will be discussed, with a particular focus on how these technologies can complement and enhance the movement of people in the city.
 With a wealth of information and opportunities for engagement now at our fingertips through the use of mobile internet enabled devices, we are presented with the ability to add an exciting new layer to the geography of our cities.

-Navigating the digital While the buildings and travel networks expand and grow around us, so the virtual world also develops.
+While the buildings and travel networks expand and grow around us, so the virtual world also develops.
 With so much of our daily lives now affected by and in rhythm with the virtual world, it follows that the physical world must accommodate the changes in our behaviours and requirements that this elicits.
-Elizabeth Grosz suggests that the most significant effect of the increased use of the chip and screen in day to day life is the way that our "perceptions of materiality, space, and information" are changed.
+Elizabeth Grosz suggests that the most significant effect of the increased use of the chip and screen in day to day life is the way that our 'perceptions of materiality, space, and information' (Grosz 2002:76) are changed.
 Each of these aspects are inherently linked to our purpose, use and navigation of the city.
 How we perceive space and distance will impact decisions about transport, about comfort and security.
-Grosz asserts that the chip and screen "is bound directly, or indirectly to affect how we understand architecture, habitation, and the built environment" (ibid).
+Grosz asserts that the chip and screen 'is bound directly, or indirectly to affect how we understand architecture, habitation, and the built environment' (ibid).

+Navigating the digital.

 Taking navigation as an example, developments in technology have fundamentally changed the way many people encounter and explore the city.
-One behaviour in particular has inspired this paper, namely the way that people look down more than they do up.
-This behaviour is beautifully illustrated in the anonymous Tumblr blog entitled "We Never Look Up" which is a photographic account of society's preoccupation with hand-held devices.
+One behaviour in particular has inspired this chapter, namely the way that people are beginning to look down more than they do up.
+This behaviour is beautifully illustrated in the anonymous Tumblr blog entitled 'We Never Look Up' (Anon 2014 online) which is a photographic account of society's preoccupation with hand-held devices.
 The pictures show hunched over figures isolating themselves in their own kinesphere, oblivious to what is going on around them.
 Amongst the more poignant images there is a couple sat across from one another at a table in a café, each with their eyes and bodies focused intently on their phones.
 Another photograph depicts a man in an art gallery, his back turned to a sculpture hunched over reading his phone.
 While these images may suggest a closed minded and unsociable aspect to mobile technology, there is an alternative viewpoint.
+Taking the gallery image as an example, I have been in a gallery and used my phone to find out more about an exhibit.
 Our mobile devices can enhance our experiences and many museums and galleries are beginning to make use of this through QR (quick response) code links and augmented reality apps.
-Augmented reality often uses GPS location or image recognition to display an alternative Architecture_MPS; Ravensbourne; Woodbury University London: 01-03 April, 2014 We look down...

-view or add objects to a camera view.
-The Museum of London has developed an app called Streetmuseum which allows users to hold their device up to a London street and view the street as it would have been in the past3.
+Augmented reality often uses GPS location or image recognition to display an alternative view or add objects to a camera view.
+The Museum of London has developed an app called Streetmuseum which allows users to hold their device up to a London street and view the street as it would have been in the pasti.
 The multi-functionality of our hand-held devices are providing more opportunities for their use and in turn affecting our physical encounters with the world.
 The implications of this are perhaps most explicit in changes in navigation.
-Into our phones, into tablets, at sat-navs.